bmyers4495/Bible-Studies/Articles/Deity Of Christ.md

 to go against Elijah and the God of Israel (1 Kings 18:20-40).
 The point of the narrative was to present God's power over the power of created gods.

 God has set Himself apart from all other gods through the Scriptures.
-Moreover, not only did God set Himself apart, but He has demonstrated why He is distinguished; to the point that there is no comparison.
-He defeated the gods of Egypt, the gods of Canaanites, the , and every other god which man has conjured.
+Not only did God set Himself apart, but He has demonstrated why He is distinguished; to the point that there is no comparison.
+He defeated the gods of Egypt, the gods of Canaanites, the, and every other god which man has conjured.

 #### God's Nature